GeorgeZapp/egdd/index.md

 - Advance to the next level:
     - Description: Get the door unlocked and move on to the next level.
-    - Alignment: This aligns with the learning objectives because in order to advance to the next level, `cd` into items will have to be used to access them, `ls` will have to be used to list all items out within a room, and `sh` will have to be used to execute files within the directory.
+    - Alignment: This aligns with the learning objectives because in order to advance to the next level, `cd` into items will have to be used to access them, `ls` will have to be used to list all items out within a room, and `sudo` will have to be used to execute files within the directory.
 - Escape the Rooms:
     - Description: Escape the facility and complete the game
-    - Alignment: This aligns with the learning objectives because with escaping the facility and completing the game, the players will have demonstrated a comprehensive knowledge of how to move in between files via the `cd` command, how to list through items via the `ls` command, and how to execute files via the `sh` command.
+    - Alignment: This aligns with the learning objectives because with escaping the facility and completing the game, the players will have demonstrated a comprehensive knowledge of how to move in between files via the `cd` command, how to list through items via the `ls` command, and how to execute files via the `sudo` command.
 - Solve Puzzles:
     - Description: Fully Complete a minigame in order to gain either more information or a new item
     - Alignment: This aligns with the learning objectives because solving these puzzles requires the player to utilize different aspects of the presented file system, by combining items with `cat [item1][item2]`, using interactables with `sudo` in conjunction with .c file types, and moving elements in the game with `mv`.